implse/Data_Structure_Python/README.md

 ### Binary Search Tree Traversals

-#### Depth First Search
+### Depth First Search Traversal

 - 2 methods for DFS recursive or iterative.
-- Use a stack for the iterative method.
+- Iterative method use a stack (LIFO).

-### Depth First Search Traversal
+- Recursive method use stack memory.

 - __InOrder:__ visit the Left SubTree then the Root the the Right SubTree recursively.
 - __PreOrder:__ visit the Root then Left SubTree then the Right SubTree recursively.